 Nothing proves interest in the field more than demonstrated growth over time.
-College decisions were likely based on a combination of academic interest, university resources, and student life.
+Because of this, college decisions are likely based on a combination of academic interest, university resources, and student life.
 Compared to high school academic interest likely changed and became more refined- something that’s proven through major selection, student club participation, research assistantships, personal projects, original research, etc.

 Regardless of the decision between starting a career afterwards or continuing onto graduate schooling after undergrad, students should leave with tangible milestones as part of their intellectual development.
 College decisions are the first step followed by transition to the workplace or academia which begins with another application process that asks the same set of general questions: 1.Why do you care about this field?
 2.What experiences or achievements prepare you for this environment?
 3.What kind of contributions should we expect?

 If students can point to 2-3 actions that illustrate commitment and passion they will have a strong story.
-For example, someone interested in working for a robotics technology firm or a robotics program should have answers to the 3 questions.
+For example, someone interested in working for a robotics technology firm or a robotics program should have at least a few answers to that major question.